 What is a traditional Beef Stroganoff?

-Can I use other types of bread for this recipe?
+Can I use other bread?

-What can I substitute for sour cream?
+What can replace sour cream?

-Can I make this recipe dairy-free?
+Can I make it dairy-free?

 Conclusion